cibilex/new-tutorials/test.md

 };
 ```

-When working with eslint,to avoid the un-def rule we should below configuration:
+When working with eslint,to avoid the un-def rule we should add below configuration:

 ```ts
 {